 While there is no particular acne gene, genetics play a prominent role in hormonal changes leading to acne breakouts.

 What is good for acne scars?

-At-home treatments for acne scars include products containing retinoids, salicylic acid, alpha hydroxy acids, and lactic acid.
-You can also get clinical treatments like chemical peels, laser resurfacing, microdermabrasion, fillers, or microneedling to reduce their appearance.
+At-home treatments for acne scars include products containing retinoids, kojic acid, azelaic acid and alpha hydroxy acids.
+You can also get clinical treatments under the dermatologist’s supervision like chemical peels, laser resurfacing, microdermabrasion, fillers, or microneedling to reduce their appearance.

 What foods cause acne?

 According to researchers, there is no evidence that any food cause acne.
 However, if you think certain foods are making you break out, stop consuming them.